Optimizing Heat Alert Issuance with Reinforcement Learning: Learning and Evaluation

-\paragraph{Training data} The counties for which \textsc{nws} issued few heat alerts had high-variance estimates of heat alert effectiveness in the rewards model in \cref{sec:methods-simulator}.
-Therefore, for the RL experiments, we chose to only consider counties where at least 75 heat alerts were issued during 2006-2016.
-This left 170 counties.
-For computational and analytical purposes, we further subset this to 30 counties spread across the five major climate regions, prioritizing those with higher variance in estimated heat alert effectiveness (indicating a higher signal identified by the rewards model).
-The FIPS codes of these 30 counties are annotated in Figure \ref{fig:county_map}.
-Additionally, characteristics of these 30 counties are summarized in Table \ref{tab:counties} and details of our selection procedure are provided in Appendix \ref{select-30-counties}.
+The counties for which \textsc{nws} issued few heat alerts had high-variance estimates of heat alert effectiveness in the rewards model .
+Therefore, for the RL experiments, we selected a subset of 30 counties in which at least 75 heat alerts were issued during 2006-2016; spread across the five major climate regions, prioritizing those with higher variance in estimated alert effectiveness across days.
+See map in Figure \ref{fig:county_map} and Appendix \ref{select-30-counties} for more details.